-In Thailand, 60 Prudential volunteers worked with schoolchildren to develop their financial knowledge.
+In Thailand, over 50 Prudential volunteers worked with schoolchildren to develop their financial knowledge.

 Over three years, 4,500 girls and boys from eight schools in Chiang Mai Province have learnt about finance and enterprise through setting up school and environmental banks, including garbage banks, fertiliser banks and tree banks.